mauriora/Announcements-Bar-Spfx/README.md

 ### Build and install

-1. In a solution terminal execute `yarn build-release`
+1. In a solution terminal execute `lerna run build`
 2. Either [Install & go](#install--go) or [Install customized](#install-customized)

 ## Caveats